acumos/workbench/docs/mlwb-user-guide/notebook-component/notebook-wc-user-guide.rst

 5. **Launch Notebook**

-  If user wish to **Launch** any **Active** Notebook, then he can click on the Launch button present at the bottom right corner of that specific notebook card.
+  If user wish to **Launch** any **Active** Notebook, then user can click on the Launch button present at the bottom right corner of that specific notebook card.
   On click of launch button, notebook will be opened in the user specific Jupyter Instance in a new browser tab.

 	.. image:: images/notebook-launch.PNG